amoniaka-knabino/CTF-writeups/CTFs 2019/Newark_Academy/Forensics/Filesystem Image/README.md

 We got a filesystem image.
 I used fatcat for browsing it(https://github.com/Gregwar/fatcat)

-Firstly, we need to * offset (tutorial: https://github.com/Gregwar/fatcat/blob/master/docs/partition.md)
+Firstly, we need to select offset (tutorial: https://github.com/Gregwar/fatcat/blob/master/docs/partition.md)

 It is 1*512 in our case.